open-energy-transition/handbook/docs/Company/policy.md

 All employees are expected to adhere to the following code of conduct:

-- Treat all colleagues with respect and professionalism
+- Treat all colleagues with respect and professionalism at all times
+- **line added*
 - Avoid any behavior that could be considered discriminatory or harassing
 - Maintain confidentiality of company and client information
 - Follow all company policies and procedures